 Willy Chirino remembers his father: "He died dreaming of returning to his beloved Cuba."

-Willy Chirino paid tribute to his father on Facebook: Dr. Wifredo Chirino Llorens passed away at the age of 66, dreaming of returning to Cuba after being expelled by the Revolution.
+Willy Chirino paid tribute to his father on Facebook: Dr. Wifredo Chirino Llorens passed away at 66 years old, dreaming of returning to Cuba after being expelled by the Revolution.

 Related videos:

-The Cuban singer-songwriter Willy Chirino shared this Sunday on Facebook an emotional tribute to his father, Dr. Wifredo Chirino Llorens, describing the struggle of a man whom the Cuban Revolution stripped of his homeland when his life was at its most promising, and who never had the chance to fulfill his dream of returning.
+The Cuban singer-songwriter Willy Chirino shared an emotional tribute to his father, Dr. Wifredo Chirino Llorens, on Facebook this Sunday, describing the plight of a man whom the Cuban Revolution tore away from his homeland at the peak of his life, a man who was never able to fulfill his dream of returning.

-The message was accompanied by an old photograph of Dr. Wifredo Chirino Llorens, a lawyer graduated from the University of Havana, and it coincided with the celebration of Father's Day.
+The message accompanied an old photograph of Dr. Wifredo Chirino Llorens, a law graduate from the University of Havana, and coincided with the celebration of Father's Day.

-"A model man with a life full of sacrifices to graduate as a lawyer from the University of Havana," wrote Chirino.
+"A model man with a life full of sacrifices to graduate as a lawyer from the University of Havana," Chirino wrote.

-"In the moments when he was starting to see the fruits of his efforts, his life was shattered, and he had to leave the land he loved and start over in the U.S.," he added.
+"In the moments when he was beginning to see the fruits of his efforts, his life was shattered, and he had to leave the land he loved and start from scratch in the U.S.," he added.

 Despite the adversities, Dr. Wifredo Chirino Llorens never lost his dignity.
-"Always with his head held high and never burdened by what life handed him," his son recalled.
+"Always holding his head high and never overwhelmed by what he had to endure," his son recalled.

 However, exile left a wound that never healed.
-"He never adapted to life outside of Cuba and died at 66, always dreaming of returning to his beloved Cuba," wrote Chirino, summarizing in one sentence the fate of an entire generation.
+"He never adjusted to life outside of Cuba and died at 66, always dreaming of returning to his beloved Cuba," wrote Chirino, summarizing in one phrase the fate of an entire generation.

-The singer-songwriter connected the tribute to his song "Para mi viejo," which he recorded with Leoni Torres and released on June 18, 2021, as a gift for Father's Day.
-The music video was made in black and white using photographs from the family albums of both performers.
+The singer-songwriter linked the tribute to his song "Para mi viejo," which he recorded with Leoni Torres and released on June 18, 2021, as a gift for Father's Day.
+The music video was made in black and white, featuring photographs from the family albums of both artists.

 “The song captures everything it meant to me, and today I miss it more than ever,” Chirino confessed, inviting his followers to listen to it on his YouTube channel or any digital platform.

-Willy Chirino himself is well acquainted with the exile he describes: born in Consolación del Sur, Pinar del Río, he left Cuba in August 1961 at just 14 years old through Operation Pedro Pan.
-In a interview published on June 21, 2020, the singer stated that he thanks his father every day for making the decision to take the family out of Cuba.
+Willy Chirino himself is well acquainted with the exile he describes: born in Consolación del Sur, Pinar del Río, he left Cuba in August 1961 at just 14 years old through Operation Peter Pan.
+In a interview published on June 21, 2020, the singer stated that he thanks his father every day for having made the decision to take the family out of Cuba.

-The story of Dr. Wifredo Chirino Llorens is a mirror reflecting the lives of thousands of Cubans who were stripped of their professional future and homeland by the dictatorship, many of whom died in exile without the regime returning what was taken from them.
+The story of Dr. Wifredo Chirino Llorens reflects the experience of thousands of Cubans who were stripped of their professional future and their homeland by the dictatorship, and who died in exile without the regime ever returning what was taken from them.

 "That’s my old man," Chirino concluded his post, with two words that encapsulate pride, pain, and a nostalgia that has no expiration date.